garg-aayush/building-from-scratch/sft/Readme.md

 - [x] Write the sft training code for instruction-finetuning
     - [x] Add the dataset creating and loader script
     - [x] Add the instruction-finetuning sft training script
+- [-] Run the SFT training experiments for `Llama-3.1-8B`
+    - [x] With params mentioned in the assignment and no prompt masking
+    - [ ] with prompts masking
+    - [ ] if time and costs permit, search for better params